lamystere/endless-orgasm-machine/README.md

 ## Web UI

+[The UI](eomui/README.md) is posted at https://lamystere.github.io/endless-orgasm-machine/eomui/public and can be installed on your Android or PC for offline use.

-[The UI](eomui/README.md) is hosted on the ESP32 itself and can be found by visiting the ```/ui``` endpoint at the IP address of your device.
+[The UI](eomui/README.md) is also on the ESP32 itself and can be found by visiting the ```/ui``` endpoint at the IP address of your device.
 You can watch the serial output to determine the IP.

 Example: If you join the EOM WiFi access point the IP will be: ```192.168.4.1``` you should visit ```http://192.168.4.1/ui```  It will automatically open a connection to the websocket endpoint at ```http://192.168.4.1/```.